-11 Other Statutory Information
+13 Other Statutory Information

-- (i) The Group does not have any Benami Property where any proceedings have been initiated or are pending against the group for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder. - (ii) None of the group company has been declared wilful defaulter by any bank or financial institution or government or any government authority. - (iii) The group has no balances with the struck off under section 248 of Companies Act, 2013 or section 560 of Companies Act, 1956. - (iv) The Group has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year. - (v) The Group has not advanced or loaned or invested funds to any other person or entity, including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the group (Ultimate Beneficiaries) or - Provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries - (vi) The Group has not received any fund from any person or entity, including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Group shall: - Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - Provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries - (vii) The each entity in the group has complied with the number of layers prescribed under the Companies Act, 2013. - (viii) The group does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as search or survey or any other relevant provision of the Income Tax Act, 1961). - (ix) The Group has not traded or invested in crypto currency or virtual currency during the current or previous year. - (x) The Group has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the current or previous year. - (xi) The Group does not have any charges or satisfaction which are yet to be registered with the Registrar of Companies beyond the statutory period. - (xii) The borrowings obtained by the Group from banks and financial institutions have been applied for the purposes for which such loans were taken.
+- (i) The Group does not have any Benami Property where any proceedings have been initiated or are pending against the group for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder. - (ii) None of the group company has been declared wilful defaulter by any bank or financial institution or government or any government authority. - (iii) The group has no balance with the Companies struck off under section 248 of Companies Act, 2013 or section 560 of Companies Act, 1956. - (iv) The Group has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year. - (v) The Group has not advanced or loaned or invested funds to any other person or entity, including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the group (Ultimate Beneficiaries) or - (b) Provide any guarantee, security or the like to or on behalf of the ultimate beneficiariesThe Group has not received any fund from any person or entity, including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Group shall: - (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) - (b) Provide any guarantee, security or the like on behalf of the ultimate beneficiaries - (vi) Each entity in the group has complied with the number of layers prescribed under the Companies Act, 2013. - (vii) The group does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as search or survey or any other relevant provision of the Income Tax Act, 1961). - (viii) The Group has not traded or invested in crypto currency or virtual currency during the current or previous year. - (ix) The Group has not revalued its property, plant and equipment (including right-of-use assets), investment properties and intangible assets during the current or previous year. - (x) The Group has not revalued its property, plant and equipment (including right-of-use assets and investment property) or intangible assets or both during the current or previous year. - (xi) The borrowings obtained by the Group from banks and financial institutions have been applied for the purposes for which such loans were taken.

-Parijat Industries (India) Private Limited Notes to Consolidated financial statements for the year ended March 31, 2023 (All amounts in rupees unless otherwise stated)
+Parijat Industries (India) Private Limited Notes to Consolidated financial statements for the year ended March 31, 2024 (All amounts in Rs. in Lakhs unless otherwise stated)

-12 Transfer pricing
+14 Transfer pricing